 A special word from our sponsor:

-- Nourishes: Supports the health of mom and baby
+- Nourishes and supports the health of mom and baby

-- Balances: Helps reduce nausea as a versus a large pill
+- Balances and helps reduce nausea as a versus a large pill

 - High-quality Albion® Chelated Minerals backed by science including Ferrochel® iron

 - No hard to swallow pills—a convenient way to take your prenatal vitamins!